PraveshMoelchand/gdse-in-practice/_pages/about.md

 title: "About"
 ---

-The current COVID-19 crisis and has software engineers all over the world working from home.
+The current COVID-19 crisis has software engineers all over the world working from home.
 Engineers that are used to in-person meetings and just "dropping by" to ask questions to colleagues, now find themselves having to use instant-messaging, e-mailing and video-conferencing instead.